 How not to plant a Beech Hedge…

-My friend Bean is a passionate if impatient gardener.
+My friend Rachel is a passionate if impatient gardener.
 Vegetables are really her thing (probably because so many of them are sown and germinate before you get bored).

-The same, unfortunately cannot be said of her prowess when it comes to a beech hedge she planted five years ago.
+The same, unfortunately cannot be said of her prowess when it came to a beech hedge she planted five years ago.
 Her mistakes were as follows:

 1. She planted our poor unsuspecting beech hedging plants in a beautiful trench filled with good compost but dug in pure, blue and yellow, potters clay.
 Every time it rains the trench fills with water and takes an age to drain.